-Adopting a “do it yourself” process audit approach involves assimilation of data relating to the ISO 9001 quality management standard among responsible employees.
+Adopting a “do it yourself” process audit approach involves assimilation of data relating to the ISO 9001 quality management standard and the certification process among responsible employees.
 Once sufficient knowledge of the quality management system (QMS) standard is attained, the responsible employees must translate that knowledge into a meaningful interpretation of the standard for their organisation.
-This includes the formulation of processes, procedures, measures and management controls etc.
+This includes the formulation of methods, procedures, measures and management controls etc.

 In addition, in depth training must then be organised to ensure efficient and effective implementation of the standard throughout the organisation’s processes.

-In theory, the utilisation of ISO 9001 documentation templates can provide an acceptable method of establishing a QMS.
-Used wisely and intuitively by knowledgeable employees, templates can make it easier to implement the 9001 standard and reduce the ISO 9001 registrar cost.
+In theory, the utilisation of a package of ISO 9001 documentation templates can provide an acceptable method of establishing a QMS.
+Used wisely and intuitively by knowledgeable employees, templates can make it easier to implement the 9001 standard and reduce the ISO 9001 English registrar cost.

-On the other hand, used inappropriately the template approach to minimise their ISO 9001 cost can be problematical.
+On the other hand, used inappropriately the template approach that an enterprise may buy to minimise their ISO 9001 cost can be problematical.
 For instance, can a prospective template system be customised to suit an organisation’s needs and implemented effectively and efficiently?
 Does the template system come with stage by stage instructions which provide a detailed explanation of how to adapt them to an organisation’s circumstances?